 Here are few links and articles that are a necessity for all new patients to Hemodialysis.
 Keep in mind:

 - Fistula First-LINK

-- Early creation of dialysis access, delays the progression of CKD
+- Early creation of hemodialysis access, delays the progression of CKD-EVIDENCE 1

 - HEMODIALYSIS VASCULAR ACCESS: FACTS SHEET